PatilSushil20/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic-Tac-Toe game with HTML, CSS, JAVASCRIPT .
+A simple Tic-Tac-Toe game with HTML, CSS and JAVASCRIPT .